yirencao/Ethical-AI/README.md

 # AI Ethics in Large Language Models 🤖

-## Description 📚
+Hi there, Welcome! 👋

-This repository contains the resources and notebooks for our project focused on integrating ethical considerations into AI systems, particularly Large Language Models (LLMs) like LLaMA.
-Our aim is to explore how AI systems can handle ethical dilemmas and align more closely with human ethical values, using a combination of technical and philosophical approaches.
+Within this repository, you will find the resources and notebooks for our project focused on integrating ethical considerations into AI systems, particularly Large Language Models (LLMs) like LLaMA.
+Our aim is to explore how AI systems can handle ethical dilemmas under different ethical theories, using a combination of technical and philosophical approaches.

-## Project Structure 🗓️
+## Project Structure 📚
 Details accessible at [our project wiki](https://fdh.epfl.ch/index.php/Generative_AI:_1._Ethics_2.CLIP).
 - Week-by-week plan documenting our progress.
 - Milestones marking key stages in our research and development process.